MarianoFndz/movies/README.md

 ### Development

-For runs the app in the development mode:
+To run the app in development mode:
 ```sh
 $ npm start
 ```